An October 18th news release by Fannie Mae predicts a slowing housing market as the economic outlook remains steady for 2019.

-As the Fed prepares to increase interest rates in 2019 and early 2020, mortgage rates are likely to see upward adjustments according to data compiled by the Home Buying Institute.
+As the Fed prepares to increase interest rates in 2019 and early 2020, mortgage rates are likely to see upward adjustments, according to data compiled by the Home Buying Institute.
 Predictions by Fannie Mae, Freddie Mac, and the National Association of Home Builders (NAHB) all show some increase is likely, though the increases are expected to be moderate.

-Though gradual mortgage rate increases are expected throughout 2019, there are moderate disagreements, with Fannie Mae and the NAHB both expecting very slight changes while Freddie Mac sees the possibility for year-long gradual increases.
+Though gradual mortgage rate increases are expected throughout 2019, there are moderate disagreements, with Fannie Mae and the NAHB expecting very slight changes while Freddie Mac sees the possibility for year-long gradual increases.

-- Fannie Mae and the NAHB predict interest rates to be between 4.6% – 4.71% over the course of 2019 for a 30-year fixed rate mortgage.
+- Fannie Mae and the NAHB predict interest rates to be between 4.6% – 4.71% over the course of 2019 for a 30-year fixed-rate mortgage.

-- Freddie Mac predicts interest rates to increase to around 5.0% in early 2019 for a 30-year fixed rate mortgage, with slight increases throughout the rest of the year.
+- Freddie Mac predicts interest rates to increase to around 5.0% in early 2019 for a 30-year fixed-rate mortgage, with slight increases throughout the rest of the year.

 Home Values Increasing

-Besides affordability and mortgage rates, increasing home values are predicted to also negatively impact home sales.
+Besides affordability and mortgage rates, increasing home values are also predicted to negatively impact home sales.

 Home values are expected to increase by 6.6% in 2019, following the 8.3% increase in 2018.
 The median home value in the United States was $217,300 in August of 2018.